-The stacked event produces Cry1A.105, Cry2Ab2 and CP4 EPSPS in the same plant.
-The potential toxicity of each introduced protein is performed by comparison to known toxins (biochemical characteristics).
+The stacked event produces Cry1A.105, Cry2Ab2, Cry1F, Cry3Bb1, Cry34Ab1, Cry35Ab1, CP4 EPSPS and PAT proteins in the same plant.
+The potential toxicity of each introduced protein is performed by comparement to known toxins (biochemical characteristics).
 Toxicity is evaluated based on 1) demonstrated history of safe use, 2) similarity to known toxins or other biologically active proteins, 3) acute toxic effect in mammals and 4) rapidity of digestion in the mammalian gastrointestinal tract.